tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 # Sequencer Service

 This service provides a handle to send commands to a Sequencer which is registered in Location Service.

 ## Creation of Sequencer Service

 ### Pre-requisite

-### In order to use sequencer service client for a specific sequencer:
+### In order to use sequencer service client for a specific sequencer

   1. The Sequencer and Gateway Server should be running.
     `GatewayException(InvalidComponent)` will be thrown if the specified sequencer not found in the Location Service.